 San Diego North County is known for its many expansive beaches and miles of open spaces, San Diego’s North County stretches from Del Mar to Oceanside.
-Differing dramatically from its southern counterpart, the north county coastline is a thread of charming coastal communities nestled between pristine natural preserves, and unique attractions.
+San Diego north county coastline is a thread of charming coastal communities nestled between pristine natural preserves, and unique attractions.

 For those looking for outdoor activities, the north county provides the perfect setting for hiking and horseback riding in Los Penasquitos Canyon Preserve or biking along meandering historic Highway 101.

 Los Penasquitos Canyon Preserve

-There are also plenty to of ways to enjoy the cool offshore breezes and beckoning rolling waves of Pacific Ocean with a little sports fishing, whale watching or surfing, or stand-up paddleboarding and kayaking in the lazy mist of soothing Carlsbad Lagoon.
+There are also plenty of ways to enjoy the cool offshore breezes and beckoning rolling waves of Pacific Ocean with a little sports fishing, whale watching or surfing, or stand-up paddleboarding and kayaking in the lazy mist of soothing Carlsbad Lagoon.

 For the family, the north county is home to a few of San Diego’s most visited attractions, including LEGOLAND and Legoland Water Park, the Sea Life Aquarium, the Carlsbad Flower Fields, and San Diego Botanic Garden with its native flora and fauna.

 Carlsbad Flower Fields

-For adult fun, there’s the Del Mar Fairgrounds, where the “Surf meets the Turf” every July to September at the legendary Del Mar Racetrack, where American Thoroughbred horses race at a place originally owned by singer Bing Crosby.
+For adult fun, there’s the Del Mar Fairgrounds, where the “Surf meets the Turf” every July to September at the legendary Del Mar Racetrack, where American Thoroughbred horses race at a place owned initially by singer Bing Crosby.

 San Diego North County is also home to 40 golf courses, including the Arnold Palmer-designed Park Hyatt Aviara, majestic Torrey Pines, and the world-renowned Tom Fazio-designed Grand Del Mar.
 All of which are sure to challenge even the best golfer.

 Batiquitos Lagoon Carlsbad

-The North County Coastal region is also in close proximity to some of San Diego’s other major attractions.
-To its eastern border are the San Diego Zoo Safari Park, an Indian casino and several wineries and microbreweries.
+The North County Coastal region is also near some of San Diego’s other major attractions.
+To its eastern border are the San Diego Zoo Safari Park, an Indian casino, and several wineries and microbreweries.
 Two of the best places to stay in North County are Encinitas and Solana Beach.

 Named one of the best surf towns in the world by National Geographic, Encinitas is the perfect spot for any day trip to San Diego’s north county.